-INT 309 Legal Environment of International Business (3 credits)
+INT 309 Legal Environment of International Business

 The course is designed to provide students with an overview of the areas of public and private international law that affect international business activities.
 The United Nations Convention on International Sale of Goods will be given particular attention.
 Prerequisites: ADB 206 and junior standing.
-Not available every semester.

-INT 311 International Human Resource Management (3 credits)
+INT 311 International Human Resource Management